FideliOS runs on any Linux VM. This guide covers the extra steps needed to make it accessible from outside the server.

 5. Access FideliOS via the Tailscale IP: http://<tailscale-ip>:3100

-See Tailscale Private Access for details on allowed hostnames and MagicDNS.
+See Tailscale Private Access for allowed hostnames and MagicDNS.

 DataLocation